ellizzabbetth/predict_bike_sharing_demand_with_autogluon/report.md

 Indeed splitting the datetime feature into hour yielded significance insights into the relationship between time and bike rental demand.
 A bar char of count vs hour visually depicts this relationship.
 Based on this data, bike rental demand peaked at 8 am and 5 pm.
 This suggest people rent bikes to go to work.

 ### How much better did your model preform after adding additional features and why do you think that is?
 After adding the new features the model performed much better with a RMSE value of 34.933 and a Kaggle score of 0.51653.
-The hour of the day seems to be the primary driver of bike rental demand
+The hour of the day seems to be the primary driver of bike rental demand.